A question was asked on one of the McStay trial forums, and though it was basically ignored there, it caught my attention:

 Could it be that, the child’s backpack didn’t simply contain random objects, but that it was in actuality a homemade excavating-kit for digging up “dinosaur bones”?

 And though I can’t know this for certain, it seems like the inspired creation of an engaged parent.
 Just maybe, Summer, observing how much her children loved Dinosaur Train, was furthering the adventure by showing them how one excavates for dinosaur bones.
 You dig, you use a pickaxe to loosen any bones captured in rock, and once you have your prize you gently sweep away the sand and debris with a paint brush.
+[Joseph Jr. and Gianni’s grandmother does confirm on the stand that this backpack full of tools was, in fact, something the boys used to excavate for dinosaur bones (rocks).
+So, then why was it in the graves if the family was taken from their home deceased?
+This seems more in keeping with the family being abducted alive.]

 A few things about this make-shift kit, if this is what I think it might be.